facebookarchive/hack-langspec/spec/11-statements.md

 Each label expression's type must be a subtype of the switch *expression* type.

+The compound statement may be empty; if it is not, then the first statement in it must be a labeled statement.

 **Semantics**

 Based on the value of its *expression*, a `switch` statement transfers